 A distinct property of Archimedean copulas is that they are fully specified by some generator function.
-Important for various modeling purposes is that Archimedean copulas are flexible to capture various dependence structures, e.g. concordance and tail dependence, which makes them suitable for modeling extreme events.
-Recently, nested Archimedean copulas gained interest as they extend exchangeable Archimedean copulas to allow for asymmetries, an important property for several financial applications.
-Sampling such copulas is required in practical applications but also interesting from a theoretical perspective.
+Important for modeling purposes is that Archimedean copulas are flexible to capture various dependence structures, e.g. concordance and tail dependence.
+This makes them especially suitable for the modeling of extreme events.
+Recently, nested Archimedean copulas gained increasing interest as they extend exchangeable Archimedean copulas to allow for asymmetries, an important property e.g. in financial applications.
+Besides practical applications, sampling high-dimensional copulas is also interesting from a theoretical perspective.

 Different methodologies for sampling bivariate Archimedean copulas are known, e.g. the conditional distribution method or an approach based on the probability integral transformation, see Embrechts, Lindskog, McNeil (2001).
-The former generalizes to multivariate exchangeable Archimedean copulas, see Embrechts, Lindskog, McNeil (2001), and requires the knowledge of the first d derivatives of the generator of the d-dimensional Archimedean copula under consideration.
-Wu, Valdez, Sherris (2006) generalize the latter for sampling multivariate exchangeable Archimedean copulas and the corresponding algorithm involves the first d - 1 derivatives of the Archimedean generator.
-A similar approach is taken in Whelan (2004).
-Recently, McNeil, Nešlehová (2007) have presented
+The former generalizes to multivariate exchangeable Archimedean copulas, see Embrechts, Lindskog, McNeil (2001), and requires the knowledge of the first d derivatives of the generator of the d-dimensional